R Programming Language

 R is a vast programming language and there are a number of aspects that one needs to pay attention to in order to properly understand this language.
 A number of basic concepts of R language include-

-It is considered as the brain of the R programming language and the IDE used for running R- R Studio.
-In the console, we can write the code, execute it and simultaneously see the output.
+It is considered the brain of the R programming language and the IDE used for running R- R Studio.
+In the console, you can write the code, execute it and simultaneously see the output.
 Any code written in the console, however, cannot be saved in the form of a script.
 Also, codes that have been already executed in the console cannot be edited.
 Interestingly, any code that is written in the code window is executed in the console only.
+Follow the below video by James Cook to get a grasp on the whole concept of the console in R programming language.

 Codes written in the code window can be saved as a .R file.
 This file is commonly known as an R script.
 These scripts are helpful in sharing and re-using the codes.

 These are symbols that allow us to perform certain operations.
-For example, the task performed using the function sum()
+For example, the Task performed using the function sum() can also be performed using its operator, like this:

 <= (Greater than equal to)